A Bayesian Framework for Active Tactile Object Recognition, Pose Estimation and Shape Transfer Learning: Experiment Results

-Table \ref{tab:sr_comparison} summarizes the statistics of the reconstruction error for each class.
-Each column reports the statistics of the TWD between the corresponding method and the ground truth shape.
-MAP shape denotes using the MAP prior from the PF as the reconstructed shape, GPIS with MAP prior denotes our method, and Poisson surface denotes the Screened Poisson reconstruction method\cite{kazhdanScreenedPoissonSurface2013} (depth = $9$).
-As ice cream 2 and guitar 2 were regarded as known objects by the framework, their GPIS results were not available, denoted with N/A. The same data were used for the GPIS and the Poisson surface reconstruction, which are the oriented point clouds acquired from the GPIS-DHD exploration experiments.
-In our experiment, the GPIS with MAP prior yields, in most cases, lower reconstruction error than the Poisson surface reconstruction.
+Table \ref{tab:sr_comparison} summarizes the statistics of the reconstruction error for each class in the novel object set.
+Each column reports the statistics of the TWD between the reconstructed shape with the corresponding method and the ground truth shape.
+PF-MAP denotes using the MAP from the PF (the prior for our proposed method), PF-MAP-GPIS denotes our method, and Poisson denotes the Screened Poisson reconstruction method (depth = $9$).
+The same oriented point clouds acquired from the GPIS-DHD exploration experiments are used for all reconstruction methods.
+In most cases, PF-MAP-GPIS yield lower reconstruction error than Poisson and substantially improves upon PF-MAP.
+Notably, two novel objects, ice cream 2 and guitar 2, are classified as known objects, as the geometric differences between them and their known object variants (ice cream 1 and guitar 1) are not large enough.
+In these two cases, PF-MAP-GPIS returns the same results as PF-MAP.

-A few examples of GPIS shape reconstruction with MAP shape priors can be seen in Fig~\ref{fig:reconstruction_priors}.
-As can be seen, the proposed framework made sensible choices of the MAP priors and the GPIS reconstruction program did well in closing the gap between the MAP priors and the ground truth shapes.
+Fig~\ref{fig:inference_process} shows the inference process during an experiment on the novel object set, where the framework first identifies the novel object, then gradually refines the shape prior used for GPIS reconstruction and the reconstructed shape as more data are collected.
+Representative examples of GPIS shape reconstruction with MAP shape priors are shown in Fig~\ref{fig:reconstruction_priors}, where it can be seen the proposed framework makes sensible choices of the MAP priors and the GPIS reduces the discrepancies between the MAP priors and the ground truth shapes.

+Compared to pose estimation for known objects, achieving the desired reconstruction accuracy for novel objects requires more time steps (Figs.~\ref{fig:desired_error_step} and \ref{fig:sr_desired_error_step}).
+On average, GPIS-DHD reaches the desired reconstruction error threshold faster than RRT (Fig.~\ref{fig:average_reconstruction_error}), and achieves earlier surface coverage (Figs.~\ref{fig:sr_directed_hausdorff_error}) and termination in most classes (Fig.~\ref{fig:sr_termination_time_comparison}).

-\subsubsection{Including Learned Shapes as Priors}
+\subsection{Including Learned Shapes as Priors}